AlexisDeReyes/workmanagerAPI/README.md

 # Work Manager API
 Simple API I built to create teams and tasks on a todo list.
 I plan to build out a simple ui to go along with it.
 I added some nice prioritization features into this as well to build on later.

+This API Doesn't currently have a backing database because I was mostly just sharpening up the objects as well as setting up the express backend.
+Will be adding one soon :)

 ### Linting Command
 ```npm run-script prebuild```